-She worked as Head of Content for Nectar Studios, a branded content and storytelling company, with Mark Claywell.
-They produced such works as Rethreaded: Sewing A New Story and St. Augustine Music Festival 10th Anniversary, both of which won Gold at the 2016 and 2017 ADDY awards Jacksonville.
-Other clients included The Florida Lottery, Florida Prepaid, ABLE United, JEA, Enterprise Florida, Zaxby's, Southeastern Grocers, Bedsider, Skeeter Nut Free and JOAN Creative.
+With her company, Lions Bridge Creative, she has produced projects for AECOM, Farah & Farah, 4th Dimension Studios, Crop Creative, and more.
+She was Head of Content at Nectar Studios, where she produced such works as Rethreaded: Sewing A New Story and St. Augustine Music Festival 10th Anniversary, both of which won Gold at the 2016 and 2017 ADDY awards Jacksonville.
+Other clients have included The Florida Lottery, Florida Prepaid, ABLE United, JEA, Enterprise Florida, Zaxby's, Southeastern Grocers, Bedsider, Skeeter Nut Free and JOAN Creative.

 Other writing and producing credits include the award-winning short film, "solidarity.", screened at the New York Film Festival and other festivals worldwide; "Battling ED: A Teenager's Guide to Eating Disorders," with host Jamie-Lynn Sigler; a Civilian Studios short film, "Snapshot"; a trailer for Przemek Reut's film "City of Gold"; and a short documentary about the Polish Daily News, Nowy Dziennik.
 She has also produced promotional videos for clients such as the National Basketball Player's Association and Teacher's Discovery.